-Several people with BBS have unusually short tooth roots, especially of the front lower teeth.
+Some people with BBS have unusually short tooth roots, especially of the front lower teeth.
 Crowding of the teeth necessitating extraction is common.
-Many patients have a higharched palate and occasionally enamel dysplasia is evident.
-These abnormalities can increase susceptibility to tooth decay and loss and regular dental supervision is advisable.
+Many patients have a high-arched palate and occasionally enamel dysplasia (developmental defect of the enamel) is evident.
+These abnormalities can increase susceptibility to tooth decay and loss, and regular dental supervision is advisable.